 Unlocked phone:

 In comparison, an unlocked phone doesn’t have a lock, so insert a SIM card, and the phone works and connects to your wireless account.
-For many years unlocked phones have been almost exclusively GSM.
-If in doubt, always check with your phone manufacturer or network carrier for compatibility.
+For many years, unlocked phones have been almost exclusively GSM.
+Always check with your phone manufacturer or network carrier for compatibility.

-When buying an unlocked phone, keep in mind that it is highly unlikely that you will be able to pay off in interest-free installments as if you bought it through your carrier.
+When buying an unlocked phone, remember that it is doubtful that you can pay it off in interest-free instalments as if you bought it through your carrier.
 Instead, you have to pay everything in one lump sum.
 Many manufacturers offer some funding, but it varies on a case-by-case basis.

 And, when you take your unlocked phone out of the box, you will immediately have no network services available.
-You need to go to a network that supports the phone, choose a plan, get a suitable SIM card and go through the activation process.
+It would be best to go to a network that supports the phone, choose a plan, get a suitable SIM card and go through the activation process.

 This depends on your wireless provider.
-It’s also great for those who like to keep up with the smartphone market, as buying an unlocked phone gives you the freedom to sell and update frequently without paying a fee.
+It’s also great for those who like to keep up with the smartphone market, as buying an unlocked phone allows you to sell and update frequently without paying a fee.

 Locked phone:

-The process of locking your phone to one carrier is called SIM lock or network lock.
+Locking your phone in one carrier is called a SIM or network lock.
 A built-in technology limitation that applies to the phone upon activation.
-This restriction intends to allow mobile phone providers to allow phones to be used only on their networks or in certain restricted countries.
+This restriction allows mobile phone providers to use phones only on their networks or in certain restricted countries.

 Your phone is locked to accept only a limited number of entries, called International Mobile Subscriber Identities (IMSI), and you can limit your phone to using only one SIM during its service life.
-When you buy a new phone, you will likely be locked out, especially if you bought it under contract.
-All types of phones are locked, from the newest to the oldest phones.
+You will likely be locked out when you buy a new phone, especially if you bought it under contract.
+All types of phones are locked, from the newest to the oldest.

-Why do providers use SIM locks on smartphones?: To understand this, we need to look at the economics of the cell phone sales business.
-Because high-end smartphones are prohibitively expensive for many consumers to purchase, carriers have entered into mutually beneficial agreements with smartphone manufacturers to adopt smartphones and earn more money from their monthly subscriptions.
+Why do providers use SIM locks on smartphones?: To understand this, we need to examine the economics of cell phone sales.
+Because high-end smartphones are prohibitively expensive for many consumers, carriers have entered into mutually beneficial agreements with manufacturers to adopt smartphones and earn more money from their monthly subscriptions.

 Providers subsidize purchases or provide free calls, usually on compulsory monthly contracts for about two years.
-This can save you hundreds of dollars in phone prices, making your contracts more attractive and attractive to new customers.
+This can save you hundreds of dollars in phone prices, making your contracts attractive to new customers.

-By entering into a contract in return for a subsidy, the supplier can protect its investment by progressively recovering the cost of the subsidy over the term of the contract.
+By entering into a contract in return for a subsidy, the supplier can protect its investment by progressively recovering the subsidy’s cost over the contract term.

 This is usually implemented in conjunction with an Early Termination Fee (ETF), which allows the customer to receive a refund in case of non-compliance with the contract.
-If you want to buy an unlocked phone that can be used on any carrier’s network, you usually need to buy the phone at its full retail price.
+If you want to buy an unlocked phone that can be used on any carrier’s network, you usually need to buy it at its total retail price.

-In short one of the big reasons is your phone is locked to maintain a contract with your carrier.
-For example, if you have a contract with a specific carrier, such as Verizon, and you purchased a new phone through this plan, the cost of the phone will be included in your monthly bill.
-So instead of paying your phone bill upfront, you split the cost and add it to your two-year contract.
+In short, one of the big reasons is your phone is locked to maintain a contract with your carrier.
+For example, if you have a contract with a specific carrier, such as Verizon, and purchased a new phone through this plan, the cost of the phone will be included in your monthly bill.
+So, instead of paying your phone bill upfront, you split the cost and add it to your two-year contract.

-In addition to the service charge, you pay for your phone bill in 24 monthly installments.
-If you decide to switch to another carrier, you will need to unlock your phone.
+In addition to the service charge, you pay for your phone bill in 24 monthly instalments.
+You must unlock your phone if you decide to switch to another carrier.

 When you buy a phone online or from your carrier, the company will notify you if it’s unlocked.
-Usually, this is only the case if you pay the full phone bill.
-When you buy an unlocked phone, you don’t need to do anything.
+Usually, this is only the case if you pay the total phone bill.
+You don’t need to do anything when you buy an unlocked phone.

-However, if you’re locked out, you’ll need to figure out the specific criteria for the carrier you’re contracting with.
-They can explain and negotiate the terms of the contract to find the contract, so they can give you a code that is used to unlock the phone.
+However, if you’re locked out, you’ll need to determine the specific criteria for the carrier you’re contracting with.
+They can explain and negotiate the terms of the contract to find the contract, so they can give you a code to unlock the phone.

 You can trade or sell your device for a much better price and the flexibility to change carriers to get a better deal, but unlocking your phone can usually be expensive.
-The amount of time you have to pay to get out of your remaining contract.
-That’s why it’s best to buy the phone yourself or an unlocked phone before signing the contract.
+The amount of time you must pay to get out of your remaining contract.
+That’s why buying the phone yourself or an unlocked phone before signing the contract is best.

 Buying a locked smartphone also has some advantages.
 First, it is sold at a discounted price.
 If you agree to continue using your carrier’s network, your carrier will subsidize a portion of the cost or bundle it into your monthly subscription.
 A locked phone also cancels theft.